 - Online-Click on the Employer ID Numbers (EINs) link at www.irs.gov/ businesses/small/index.html.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7 a.m. to 10 p.m. in the association's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+The EIN is issued immediately once the application information is validated. - By mailing or faxing Form SS-4.
+Application for Employer Identification Number.